SciSpike/mutrait/README.md

 Credit is most certainly due to [mixwith.js](https://github.com/justinfagnani/mixwith.js) for wrapping such a nice bow around mixins.
 It appeared to be an unmaintained project, so we copied it & created this one.

-`mutrait`is largely just a renaming from "mixin" to "trait", with some minor adjustments here & there.
+`mutrait`is largely just a renaming from "mixin" to "trait", with some minor adjustments & bugfixes here & there, plus it's managed under a minor-release-per-branch strategy.